chzbrgr71/post-msteams/README.md

 ## post-msteams

-This repo contains a re-usable GitHub Action that when installed will post to Microsoft Teams details about GitHub issue comments.
+This repo contains a re-usable GitHub Action that when installed will post to Microsoft Teams details about various GitHub events.

 This Action makes use of https://github.com/rveachkc/pymsteams for the Python code for Teams.